ihsakgl/midi_visualizer/README.md

 - 🎹 Real-time piano and note visualizations with dynamic lighting and particle effects
 - 🎬 OpenGL-based rendering using ModernGL
 - 🎧 Audio and video synchronization with millisecond-level precision
-- 📽️ Real-time recording support
+- 📽️ Real-time/offline recording support

 ---